gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 Description
 -----------
 Row Denormalizer is an open source accelerator that converts raw data into denormalized data based on a key column.
-Using this accelerator, the user can specify the list of fields that should be used in the denormalized record, with an option to use an alias for the output field name.
+Using this accelerator, the user can specify the list of fields that must be used in the denormalized record, with an option to use an alias for the output field name.
 For example, 'ADDRESS' in input is mapped to 'addr' in the output schema.

 Use Case
 --------